Hjørring Municipality

 The main town and the site of its municipal council is the town of Hjørring.
 Other towns in the municipality includes the harbour town of Hirtshals to the north, sea side resorts Løkken and Lønstrup to the west, Tårs and Vrå to the south and Sindal and Bindslev to the East.

-On January 1, 2007 Hjørring municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Hirtshals, Løkken-Vrå, and Sindal municipalities to form an enlarged Hjørring municipality.
+On 1 January 2007 Hjørring municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Hirtshals, Løkken-Vrå, and Sindal municipalities to form an enlarged Hjørring municipality.

 The town of Hjørring

 The town of Hjørring is the largest town in Vendsyssel and has a population of 24,789 (2004).
 It is one of Denmark's oldest towns, and it celebrated its 750-year anniversary as a market town in 1993.

 Archaeological discoveries show that the area was already populated 10,000 years ago.

 A major fire burned down much of the town in 1819.

-There are good educational opportunities in the town including a gymnasium (the Danish equivalent of a high school/pre college), a business gymnasium and a nursing school.
+The educational opportunities in the town include a gymnasium (the Danish equivalent of a high school/pre college), a business gymnasium (vocational education), and a school for the education of nurses.